ocelotsloth/lib-ical/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+For this repository, you will need nodejs and npm installed.

 ```
 Give examples